AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ### 4. What should you do, if, after the package screens-cloud-ams-pkg-0.0.20, screens-cloud-ams-pkg-0.0.16 and the screens core bundles are installed but not active?

 Install a minimum version of AEM 6.5 Feature Pack 8 for the AMS connector to work.
-See [Availability](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/release-notes/release-notes-fp-202105#availability) so you can get the minimum version of AEM Screens feature pack.
+See [Availability](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/release-notes/release-notes-fp-202105#availability) so you can get the minimum version of AEM Screens Feature Pack.

 ### 5. How to configure CQ Link Externalizer service in Screens?